yurimjeon1892/hydeout/_posts/2023-02-01-project-off-road-perception.md

     <img src="{{ "/assets/off-road.png" | relative_url }}">
 </figure>

-Unstructured off-road environments pose new challenges for autonomous driving.
+Unstructured off-road environments present new challenges for autonomous driving.
 This project focuses on developing a perception system for unmanned vehicles in off-road scenarios.

 Off-road environments have the following characteristics:

-* Ambiguous definition of traversable space: In off-road scenarios, driving intelligence must consider spatial and visual data comprehensively to distinguish traversable spaces.
+* Ambiguous definition of traversable space: In off-road scenarios, driving intelligence must comprehensively analyze spatial and visual data to accurately distinguish traversable spaces.
-* Environmental changes according to seasons: Even in the same area, the environment can look entirely different in the dense foliage of summer compared to the snow-covered winter.
+* Environmental changes according to seasons: Even in the same area, the environment can appear completely different, such as dense foliage in summer versus snow-covered landscapes in winter.

-We have successfully developed perception system to support the safe driving of vehicles in off-road environments, completing unmanned exploration experiments in mountainous terrain.
+We successfully developed a perception system to support the safe operation of vehicles in off-road environments, completing unmanned exploration experiments in mountainous terrain.